Into the Light (musical): 1986 Broadway

-Opened at the Neil Simon Theatre on October 22, 1986 and closed on October 26, 1986 after playing 13 previews and 6 performances.
+It opened at the Neil Simon Theatre on October 22, 1986 and closed on October 26, 1986 after playing 13 previews and 6 performances.
 It starred Dean Jones as James Prescott.
 The production was directed by Michael Maurer, with choreography from Mary Jane Houdina and music direction from Peter Howard.
 The production team consisted of Neil Peter Jampolis (Scenic/Projection/Lighting Design), Hervig Libowitzky (Scenic/Projection Design), Karen Roston (Costume Design), and Jack Mann (Sound Design).